UniMath/agda-unimath/src/group-theory/large-abelian-groups.lagda.md

       sim-cancel-right-div-mul-Large-Group (large-group-Large-Ab G)
 ```

-### Addition of an element of a large abelian group is an embedding
+### Addition by an element of a large abelian group is an embedding

 ```agda
 module _